blidau/digital-writing-2022/exercises/week5.md

 ## Writing Hypertext Fiction

-- How is it different from fiction
+- How is it different from fiction?
-- How is it different from games
+- How is it different from games?
 - How do you plan fiction?
 - How could you plan hypertext fiction?